-If you are involved in an emergency situation, are the victim of a crime, witness any criminal activity or you are in need of assistance, you are urged to notify McNeese Police as soon as possible by dialing 9-1-1 or 337-475-5711.
+If you are involved in an emergency situation, are the victim of a crime, witness any criminal activity or you are in need of assistance, you are urged to notify McNeese Police as soon as possible by dialing 9-1-1 or 337-475-5711 or contacting dispatch via McNeese Safe App.
 If you are a bystander to a suspicious circumstance or a crime, immediately take responsibility by calling for help.
 Off-campus crimes may be reported to the Lake Charles Police Department or the Calcasieu Parish Sheriff's Office by dialing 9-1-1.

-McNeese Police is located in the University Police and Information Center at 4175Brigadier General Elizabeth Arledge Dr.
+McNeese Police is located in the University Police and Information Center at 4497 Philip Williams Dr.

 The department operates 24-hours-a-day and is staffed by commissioned police officers.
 All individual resident rooms in residence halls have an emergency alarm that summons McNeese Police.
-McNeese Police can also be contacted by using the blue tower telephones located throughout the campus in parking lots, near buildings and residential halls.
+McNeese Police can also be contacted by using the McNeese Safe App.